wix-incubator/node-workshop/02-exercises/01-db/README.md

 so that each user will get their own todos.
 This is implemented as a separate file for each user, named by the `userId`.

+The db module in this exercise will use callbacks for async calling.

 ## What you need to do
 1. `$ cd 02-exercises/01-db`
 1. `$ npm install`.
 The `package.json` probably has all the packages you need,